|

 of London has served as a royal residence, fortress, mint, armoury

 and more infamously as a place of execution.
+London

 Eye - British Airways London Eye is the worlds highest